 3 It tan be practiced where land is scarce.

-Disadvantages of continuous cropping
+Disadvantages and disadvantages of continuous cropping

 1. The fertility of the soil is easily exhausted.